lucblassel/zlanderous.github.io/_posts/2019-02-27-the-CART-algorithm.markdown

 ## Conclusion

-I hop you learned something on how to build decision trees, and you can go read [part 3]() to see a `Python` implementation of this algorithm.
+I hop you learned something on how to build decision trees, stay tuned for [part 3]() to see a `Python` implementation of this algorithm.